Oklahoma: Diverse Horizons and Rich Heritage

-Oklahoma!
-Where the wind comes rushing down the plains!
-Just thinking about Oklahoma brings up images of Conestoga wagons, land-thirsty settlers, and roaming buffalo.
+Oklahoma, where the wind comes rushing down the plains.
+Just thinking about the amazing cities in Oklahoma brings up images of Conestoga wagons, land-thirsty settlers and roaming buffalo.
 But just what is modern-day Oklahoma like?
 Most people who live in Oklahoma either live in Tulsa or in Oklahoma City.
 So, if your job is relocating you to Oklahoma, you will more than likely live near one of these two cities.
 There are many events and attractions and great places to travel in Oklahoma.
 The Woolaroc museum and wildlife preserve will teach you about the history of oil in Oklahoma, animals native to the plains, and the Native American tribes of Oklahoma.
 Closer to the Texas border, Turner Falls is a sprawling natural swimming area with stunning waterfalls throughout.

-Something to consider is that Oklahoma does have a higher than average crime rate when compared to the national average.
+Something to consider is that some cities in Oklahoma do have a higher than average crime rate when compared to the national average.
 Some of the larger cities like Oklahoma City and Tulsa push the average up, but you can still find lower crime rates in other cities like Edmond and Broken Arrow.